smlcodes/OnePageTutorials/SpringBoot - Spring Security Authentication Guide.md

  <br>

-# Basic Authentication - with Database & UserDetailsService
+# 2.Basic Authentication - with Database & UserDetailsService

 A default implementation of the *AuthenticationProvider* uses the default implementations provided for the *UserDetailsService* and the *PasswordEncoder*.